joeshaw/wemo-homekit/README.md

 To pair, open up your Home iOS app, click the + icon, choose "Add Accessory" and then tap "Don't have a Code or Can't Scan?"
 You should see the Leaf under "Nearby Accessories."
 Tap that and enter the PIN 00102003.
-You should one entry appear for each of the Wemo devices on your network.
+You should see one entry appear for each Wemo device on your network.

 ## Contributing